 - Intersection channelization projects

 - Intersection signalization projects at individual intersections

 - Interchange reconfiguration projects

-- Changes in vertical and horizontal alignment
+- · Changes in vertical and horizontal alignment

 - Truck size and weight inspection stations

 - Bus terminals and transfer points

-The Recommended Plan Network in this conformity determination is composed of projects proposed in the approved TIPs and LRTP, and projects in the MBTA capital budget.
-A list of the projects that meet these criteria and are included in the Recommended Plan Network and this conformity determination is provided in Table 10-3.
+The Recommended LRTP Network in this conformity determination is composed of projects proposed in the approved TIPs and LRTP, and projects in the MBTA capital budget.
+A list of the projects that meet these criteria and are included in the Recommended LRTP Network and this conformity determination is provided in Table 10-1.
 The list includes all regionally significant projects in the Eastern Massachusetts Ozone Nonattainment Area.

-In addition to emissions calculated using the regional transportation model (which includes emissions from cars, trucks, and motorcycles), a separate analysis was performed off model to determine emissions from commuter rail, commuter boat, and the MBTA bus program.
-These calculations are shown in Table 10-4.
+In addition to emissions calculated using the MPO's regional travel demand model set (which includes emissions from cars, trucks, and motorcycles), a separate analysis was performed off-model to determine emissions from commuter rail, commuter boat, and the MBTA bus program.
+These calculations are shown in Table 10-2.